django-oscar/django-oscar/docs/source/topics/prices_and_availability.rst

    :noindex:

-Oscar also provides a "structured" strategy class which provides overridable methods for selecting the stockreord, and determining pricing and availabiltiy
+Oscar also provides a "structured" strategy class which provides overridable methods for selecting the stockrecord, and determining pricing and availability
 policies:

 .. autoclass:: oscar.apps.partner.strategy.Structured